 You want your FMS to identify all significant discrepancies (say, those more than $1 over expected) for easy review.
 It should tell you if it’s been billed to the wrong zone, had the wrong pricing applied or has been check-weighed at more than what it actually was according to your despatch records.

-3. Efficient Reporting of queries to carriers
+3. Efficient reporting of queries to carriers

 Once you’ve identified an overcharge you want to be able to present it to the carrier in such a way that they can easily see their error and process the refund or credit.

-A good FMS will generate a PDF report of all claimable discrepancies on an invoice which can be emailed to carrier.
+A good FMS will generate a PDF report of all claimable discrepancies on an invoice which can be emailed to carriers.
 It should also give you the ability to designate invoices as being ‘part paid pending credits’.
 This allows you to stay current with your suppliers on accepted charges whilst not paying on disputed amounts until a resolution has been achieved.

 If so, then seeking out the right FMS is something worth thinking about.